 ITbM is constituted by a team of twelve PIs from within Nagoya University and from abroad.
-Eight professors of Nagoya University, Prof. Kenichiro Itami (Director), Tetsuya Higashiyama (Vice-Director), Shigehiro Yamaguchi (Vice-Director), Stephan Irle, Toshinori Kinoshita, Takashi Ooi, Florence Tama and Takashi Yoshimura are involved along with four professors from abroad, Prof. Jeffrey W. Bode (ETH-Zürich, Switzerland), Cathleen M. Crudden (Queen's University, Canada), Keiko Torii (University of Washington, USA) and Steve A. Kay (Scripps Research Institute, USA).
+Seven professors of Nagoya University, Prof. Kenichiro Itami (Director), Tetsuya Higashiyama (Vice-Director), Shigehiro Yamaguchi (Vice-Director), Toshinori Kinoshita, Takashi Ooi, Florence Tama and Takashi Yoshimura are involved along with five professors from abroad, Prof. Jeffrey W. Bode (ETH-Zürich, Switzerland), Cathleen M. Crudden (Queen's University, Canada), Keiko Torii (University of Washington, USA), Steve A. Kay (University of Southern California, USA), and Wolf Frommer (Heinrich Heine Universität Düsseldorf).
 Research and educational activities are carried out in collaboration with the School of Science, Bioagricultural Science, and Engineering of Nagoya University along with the Research Center for Materials Science, where the PIs hold concurrent posts.
 Although each PI is in charge of their own research group, flexible interaction exists between groups enabling dynamic mixing of research.

 ITbM currently has six collaborating institutions worldwide.
-In addition to the four institutes (ETH-Zürich, Queen's University, University of Washington and the Scripps Research Institute) where the overseas PIs hold posts, ITbM is collaborating closely with the National Science Foundation's Center for Selective C-H Functionalization (Center Director: Huw Davies, Emory University) and RIKEN's Center for Sustainable Resource Science (Center Director: Kazuo Shinozaki, RIKEN).
+In addition to the four institutes (ETH-Zürich, Queen's University, University of Washington and the University of Southern California) where the overseas PIs hold posts, ITbM is collaborating closely with the National Science Foundation's Center for Selective C-H Functionalization (Center Director: Huw Davies, Emory University) and RIKEN's Center for Sustainable Resource Science (Center Director: Kazuo Shinozaki, RIKEN).
 Researchers of Nagoya University carrying out related research are also involved as collaborators.

 Four sub-centers that are crucial to the research of ITbM have also been established: (i) Molecular Structure Center to analyze the structure of molecules; (ii) Chemical Library Center to create a databank and for the bioassay of molecules; (iii) Live Imaging Center for the bio-imaging of molecules; (iv) Peptide Protein Center to rapidly synthesize peptides and proteins.
 These sub-centers are equipped with latest measurement techniques and external access to these centers is available.